learn-co-students/yale-web-2019/12-sinatra-intro/README.md

 - Controller
   - The controller provides model data to the view, and interprets user actions such as button clicks.
 The controller depends on the view and the model.

+  **Rule 1 is the golden rule of MVC**:
+> The model represents the data, and does nothing else.
+The model does NOT depend on the controller or the view.
+In other words, **THE MODEL DOES NOT INTERACT WITH THE VIEW, AND THE CONTROLLER DOES ALL THE WORK!**

 ### 'Convention over configuration'
 It is important for us to follow the conventions for Sinatra

 - Model names must correspond to tables with the same name but plural
 - Controllers need to match their filenames (`application_controller.rb` -> `ApplicationController`)
+- We need to be sure to put our files in the appropriate folders (views go into the view folder)

 ### Request Methods
 There are several types of request methods: